SebastianKotstein/Kinect-PowerPoint-Add-In/README.md

 # Kinect-PowerPoint-Add-In
-PowerPoint VSTO Add-in enabling users to control a slideshow with Kinect gestures
+PowerPoint VSTO Add-in enabling users to control a slideshow with Kinect gestures and (optionally) with speech commands.